 2019 Resilience Cohort

-The 2019 Resilience Cohort, which is part of Sustain IU's Indiana Sustainability Development Program, provides Indiana cities, towns and counties with training, technical resources, a peer network and capacity to complete a community-scale* greenhouse gas inventory.
+The 2019 Resilience Cohort, which is supported in part by Sustain IU's Indiana Sustainability Development Program (ISDP), provides Indiana cities, towns and counties with training, technical resources, a peer network and capacity to complete a community-scale greenhouse gas inventory.
 Participants in the 2019 Resilience Cohort will work alongside Indiana peers, with technical support from ICLEI-Local Governments for Sustainability, to develop a greenhouse gas inventory using ICLEI’s proprietary greenhouse gas emissions software, ClearPath, following either the U.S. Community Protocol or Global Protocol for Community-Scale Emissions, depending on community preference.

 Preparation of a greenhouse gas inventory is a fundamental first step for a city, town or county committed to reducing carbon emissions and increasing energy efficiency.

-The 2019 Resilience Cohort is part of Sustain IU's Indiana Sustainability Development Program (ISDP), which connects undergraduate and graduate student externs with businesses, nonprofits and local governments wishing to implement sustainability-related projects.Through a partnership with the Environmental Resilience Institute, ISDP has expanded to include the opportunity for local government partners to complete a greenhouse gas inventory through the Resilience Cohort, which is offered through Tracks 2 and 3, below.
+The 2019 Resilience Cohort is part of Sustain IU's Indiana Sustainability Development Program (ISDP), which connects undergraduate and graduate student externs with businesses, nonprofits and local governments wishing to implement sustainability-related projects.Through a partnership with the Environmental Resilience Institute, ISDP expanded in 2019 to include the opportunity for local government partners to host a student that will assist with the completion of greenhouse gas inventory.
+Student applications are being accepted on a rolling basis now through February 28, 2019.

 Resilience Cohort Participation Benefits